Bled: Transport

 The town is served by two railway stations: Lesce-Bled (located in nearby Lesce) on the main line between Ljubljana and Villach Hauptbahnhof, and Bled Jezero (located above the western shore of Lake Bled) on the Bohinj Railway.
 Slovenia's main international airport, Ljubljana Jože Pučnik Airport, is 34 km away by road; Lesce-Bled Airport caters to general aviation.

 Events

-Bled hosted the World Rowing Championships for the fourth time in history in 2011.
-It previously hosted the championships in 1966, 1979, and 1989.
+Bled has hosted the World Rowing Championships four times, in 1966, 1979, 1989, and most recently in 2011.

 In 1961 the Grand Hotel Toplice in Bled was the site of one of the most important international tournaments in chess history.
 In 2002, the 35th Chess Olympiad was held in the city.

 Bled hosts one of the largest Lindy Hop events, known as "Swing Bled".

+In 1959 the first 14 rounds of the 4th Chess Candidates Tournament were held in this city, the rest were played in Zagreb and in Belgrade.

 Notable people

 Notable people that were born or lived in Bled include: